-Indiana Order 6/19/2020 Contact sports (i.e. football, basketball, rugby, wrestling) Yes Νο No Yes - see next column At least 72 hours in advance of any game, host/sponsoring venue must submit to the local health department and post publicly a COVID response plan.
-N/A Indiana Order 6/12/2020 Retail, restaurants, professional services, personal services, cultural and entertainment, public amusement, gyms, exercise and fitness centers, sports and athletic activities, outdoor activities, child care, day camps, adult care, education, health care providers and operations, financial and insurance, social services, charitable and religious, laundry, hotels and motels, manufacturing and production, trades, shipping and delivery, transportation, industrial, labor infrastructure, media, governmental, and childcare programs and youth day camps.
-Yes Yes Yes Yes - see next column Various other measures including: 1) Restaurants must limit capacity to 75% of seating capacity; 2) Bars, taverns, wineries and breweries must limit capacity to 50% of occupancy; 3) Cinemas, theaters, stages, places of public amusement, gyms, exercise and fitness centers and bowling alleys and skating rinks must limit capacity to 50% of capacity; 4) youth day camps must have a screening procedure N/A Indiana (except for Cass, Lake & Marion counties) Order 5/22/2020 Recail, restaurants, professional services, personal services, cultural and entertainment, public amusement (drive-in theaters and mini-golf), gyms, exercise and fitness centers, sports and athletic activities (except bowling alleys and skating rinks), outdoor activities (except playgrounds), child Yes Yes Yes Yes - see next column Recail businesses must limit occupational capacity to no more than 75%.
+Indiana Order 6/12/2020 Retail, restaurants, professional services, personal services, cultural and entertainment, public amusement, gyms, exercise and fitness centers, sports and athletic activities, outdoor activities, child care, day camps, adult care, education, health care providers and operations, financial and insurance, social services, charitable and religious, laundry, hotels and motels, manufacturing and production, trades, shipping and delivery, transportation, industrial, labor infrastructure, media, governmental, and childcare programs and youth day camps.
+Yes Yes Yes Yes - see next column Various other measures including: 1) Restaurants must limit capacity to 75% of seating capacity; 2) Bars, taverns, wineries and breweries must limit capacity to 50% of occupancy; 3) Cinemas, theaters, stages, places of public amusement, gyms, exercise and fitness centers and bowling alleys and skating rinks must limit capacity to 50% of capacity; 4) youth day camps must have a screening procedure N/A Indiana (except for Cass, Lake & Marion counties) Order 5/22/2020 Retail, restaurants, professional services, personal services, cultural and entertainment, public amusement (drive-in theaters and mini-golf), gyms, exercise and fitness centers, sports and athletic activities (except bowling alleys and skating rinks), outdoor activities (except playgrounds), child care, day camps (beginning 6/1/2020 and except overnight camps), adult care (beginning 6/1/2020), education, health care providers and operations, financial and insurance, social services, charitable and religious, laundry, hotels and motels, manufacturing and production, trades, shipping and delivery, transportation, industrial, labor infrastructure, media, and governmental businesses.
+Yes Yes Yes Yes - see next column Retail businesses must limit occupational capacity to no more than 75%.
 Malls must limit occupancy capacity to no more than 50%.
 Restaurants must limit seating capacity to no more than 50%, must keep bar areas closed, and must not have live music.
 Personal services shall be by appointment only.
-Gyms/exercise & fitness N/A Indiana Order 4/26/2020 Elective medical procedures.
+Gyms/exercise & fitness centers must limit occupancy to no more than 50%.
+N/A Indiana Order 4/26/2020 Elective medical procedures.
 Yes No Yes Yes - see next column The order requires the adoption of policies and best practices that protect patients, physicians and staff against COVID-19 and sufficient supply of PPE.
+N/A Indiana Executive Order 4/26/2020 In connection with health care providers, whether medical, dental or other, and health care facilities, whether hospitals, ambulatory surgical centers, dental facilities, plastic surgery centers, dermatology offices, abortion clinics, or veterinary practices, any current restrictions involving their medical procedures that have been imposed by an Executive Order will be re-evaluated for possible modifications, as warranted by the circumstances, that would allow for them to resume commencing as of 11:59PM on Sunday, April 26, 2020.
+Yes No No Yes - see next column The order prohibits gatherings of more than ten people, defines and limits Minimum Basic Operations, and creates an Enforcement Response Team to respond to and investigate all reports of violations of the Order.
+Restrictions on medical procedures will be re-evaluated every seven days from the date of the Executive Order for any appropriate and timely modifications that could be implemented.
 N/A